 The warrant is valid for a specified length of time after it is issued.
 This is usually 14 days, but VCAT can order that it remain valid for up to 30 days or be extended in certain circumstances (s 351(4)).

-If a warrant is executed before a tenant can move out, the landlord has obligations regarding the tenant’s goods (see “Abandoned goods and documents”).
+If a warrant is executed before a tenant can move out, the landlord has obligations regarding the tenant’s goods (see “Abandoned goods”).